Graphing

 The degree of the approximated polynomial can be set between 1..9.

-Verbose print out details about the each iteration steps, if checked.
+Verbose print-out details about each iteration step, if checked.

 The Test button setup default points to approximate (for testing only)